Sebazzz/NUnitTestOrdering/README.md

 This library allows you to use test ordering with NUnit.
 The primary use case is to allow integration tests to depend on each other.
 Don't use this library to order to unit tests, that's bad practice!

+## Features
+The library offers the following features:

+- Build complex test ordering hierarchies
+- Skip subsequent tests if an test in order fails
+- Order your test methods by dependency instead of integer order
+- Supports usage side-by-side with unordered tests.
+Unordered tests are executed first.

+Please also view the [known issues](#known-issues) below.

 ## Usage

 Include the library into your project and include this in your AssemblyInfo file: